PopcornComputer/CHIP_Pro-Docs/source/includes/_gettowork.md

 #### Flash

 Visit our OS flash site at [flash.getchip.com](http://flash.getchip.com) in Chrome or Chromium browser.
 Hold down the FEL button on C.H.I.P.
 Pro and follow all the instructions in the browser.
+If you haven't already, you'll be asked to install the CHIP Flasher Plug-in for Chrome.

 ## Use It